bitmax-exchange/bitmax-futures-api-doc-v2/source/includes/_spec.md

 ### Position Initial/Maintenance Margin Rate

-Initial/Maintenance Margin Rate is system-specified for each position brackets and each contract.
+Initial/Maintenance Margin Rate is system-specified for each position bracket and each contract.
 You may refer to the `marginRequirements` section from the [Futures Contract Info](#futures-contracts-info) endpoint for position brackets.

 You should compare [Contract Position Notional (CPN)](#contract-position-notional-cpn) with each position bracket to determine your initial and